Westbridge in the Christian Valley

 - The Old Cowboy Ranch has trail rides and horseback riding lessons for all ages along the banks of the picturesque West Kettle River.
 Ride through rolling meadows, foothills, in addition to miles of pristine vistas.
 So get your cowboy on and relax!

-- The Great Trail near Westbridge – travel north to the abandoned rail station of Rhone, or south to the no-longer rail point of Zamora.
+- Trans Canada Trail near Westbridge – travel north to the abandoned rail station of Rhone, or south to the no-longer rail point of Zamora.
 Hike and bike from spring through to fall.
 Cross-country skiing and snowshoeing in winter.

 - Rejuvenate your body, mind, and spirit at the Skycliffe Hümüh Monastery Retreat.
 This centre for spiritual awareness specializes in Buddhist Transcendental Meditation.
 It has guest lodges and a campground.
 Advanced bookings only.
 Approximately 30 km (19 mi) from Westbridge.